theproductiveprogrammer/tt-design/README.md

 log).

 ## Types of Log Messages
 Log messages can be of various types:
 1. Data: Ping Data, Category data, User Config Data? etc etc
 2. Error Logs
 3. Event Logs
 4. Commands: For example, "rename tag from X to Y" may be a command rather than actually updating all the data logs that contain that tag

+### Interpreting tags
+Having logs of various types brings up an interesting property of this
+architecture: _as long as the client/processor_ ignores log messages it does not understand we can send newer logs to old clients with no problems - they will simply process the logs they understand and show the resultant view.
+Once upgraded they will simply show the additional features.

+For example if we did not support tag renaming in an older version once it started being supported all old clients would simply show the un-renamed tags (as they do not have a way to rename) and then the renamed tags once upgraded.

 ## Components Used
 These are the components we will use for TagTime data management: